Urvah8565/Data-Science/README.md

 # Data-Science
-A collection of python program built for learning and practice data science concepts
+A collection of python program built for learning and practicing data science concepts